Group-theoretic Johnson classes and a non-hyperelliptic curve with torsion Ceresa class: Introduction

-\begin{thm}[Proposition \ref{FrickeMacbeath}, the Fricke-Macbeath curve, and Corollary \ref{genus-3-example}] Let $C$ be a genus $7$ curve over a field $K$ of characteristic zero, such that $C_{\overline{K}}$ has automorphism group isomorphic to $\PSL_2(8)$.
-The Johnson class of $C$ (that is, $J(C)$ and hence the basepoint-independent Ceresa class $\nu(C)$ defined in \cite{HM}) is torsion.
+\begin{thm}[Proposition~\ref{FrickeMacbeath}, the Fricke--Macbeath curve, and Corollary~\ref{genus-3-example}] Let $C$ be a genus $7$ curve over a field $K$ of characteristic zero such that $C_{\overline{K}}$ has automorphism group isomorphic to $\PSL_2(8)$.
+The Johnson class of\, $C$ $($that is, $J(C))$ and hence the basepoint-independent Ceresa class $\nu(C)$ defined in \cite{HM} are torsion.